McGill-NLP/diffusion-itm/README.md

 ### Winoground

-Fill in AUTH_TOKEN in line 259
+Fill in AUTH_TOKEN in line 259 of dataset_loading.py

 ### Bias